'm Matling~

 Does the analogy hold?

-I dare not say the cursory descriptions are enough to retrodict the era that was scarcely different to the present day, but has began to drift apart.
+I dare not say the cursory descriptions are enough to retrodict the era that was scarcely different to the present day, if any.
+Excel gurus are still racing each other.
+Microsoft is still discarding those best known suites phrasing as security concerns and cramming them with Copilot sign.
+Excel and PowerPoint jobs seem to just recede beyond the horizon.
 Common sense suffices to know what happened to the table gang, which justify the programming–spreadsheet analogy in the first reading.
-Design patterns2 for functions, vibe coding for SaaS-crystalized procedures, yet there is one thing different: the remainder.

 The table gang was replaced, if we can say, by ERP/CRM, realtime databases, and prediction algorithms, transforming a week of one Excel guru to a click of Export button.
 They have even coëxisted with the table gang, only hindered by data silos.
 However, what we are witnessing is the decline of those giant windmills, not the rise of one another, exactly to which have the vast majority of golden-age programmers dedicated their youth.
 Longing for independent developer is tantamount to the table gang’s revenge.
-While reports are only moved from manual to automatic, we did not received any yes-answer, nor have we teached LLMs more than stale golden-age memes.
+While reports are only moved from manual to automatic, we did not received any yes-answer, nor have we teached LLMs more than stale memes.

 From fake geek to pessimist